Home

 - A driver worn by the patient on an armband during stimulation sessions.

-- A transmitter placed on the patient's cheek, held by a headset to transmit electrical energy from the driver to the implant.
+- A transmitter placed on the patient's cheek, attached by a sticker, to transmit electrical energy from the driver to the implant.

 - A controller that allows the caregiver to set treatment parameters and view the system logs.